Forced Adoption Practices

 The report found the policies and practices that resulted in forced adoptions and the removal of children was widespread throughout Australia, particularly during the mid-twentieth century.
 The Senate Committee received submissions from hundreds of individuals who have suffered from the effects of forced adoptions and found there were many different ways in which forced adoptions occurred.
 The accounts range from personal experiences of mothers drugged and shackled to beds, to social workers failing to advise mothers of the government payments available at the time to support mothers to keep their child.

 Forced adoption practices impacted a large number of Australians and caused significant ongoing effects for many people, particularly mothers, fathers and adoptees.
-The report estimates there were 140,000 to 150,000 total adoptions in the period between 1951 and 1975, and as many as 250,000 total adoptions from 1940 to the present day.
+The report estimates there were 140,000 to 150,000 total adoptions in the period between 1951 and 1975, and as many as 250,000 total adoptions from 1940 to 2012.
 The report concluded it is impossible to know the exact number of people affected by forced adoptions.

 Australian Government response to the Senate Inquiry recommendations